drocheam/optrace/docs/source/quickstart.rst

 ################

-The library comes with a variety of different examples that can be found in <>.
+The library comes with a variety of different example scripts that can be found in <>.

-As a quickstart the "spherical_aberration.py" from the example folder is suitable, as it demonstrates some functionality.
+The ``spherical_aberration.py`` script, also from this folder, provides a good quickstart introduction.

 Below you can find its code with detailed comments.

-Make sure to follow the installation instructions in <>.
-Then you can read and run the example below.
+Before running make sure to follow the installation instructions in <>.

-More details on working with the raytracer and the frontend can be found in <> and <>
+Further details on working with the raytracer and the frontend can be found in <> and <>

 **Code**